learning-at-home/hivemind/docs/modules/optim.rst

   This module contains decentralized optimizers that wrap your regular PyTorch Optimizer to train with peers.
-  Depending on the exact configuration, Optimizer may perform large synchronous updates equivalent, or perform asynchrnous local updates and average model parameters.
+  Depending on the exact configuration, Optimizer may perform large synchronous updates equivalent, or perform asynchronous local updates and average model parameters.

   <br><br>